seanwarman/jsonQL/README.md

 ### Where

 You'll notice `where` is an array.
 That's so we can add extra ones for multiple ANDs.
+For an OR we can nest `where` type objects inside themselves using the `or` param.

 ```js
 {